What bible do you read? Does-the-bible-you-read-make-any-difference?

 Its no wonder people do not know what to believe with the way the Alexandrian (Egyptian) translations change the context of scripture in this chapter of Jeremiah 3

-Although Most of the Alexandrian translations do not go so far as to put “The Lord says” at the beginning of verse one, they infer that it is the Lord commanding because these translations remove "They say" from the first of the verse, and with an ending of “the Lord says” at the end of the verse it seems like it is all a command of God.
-By removing the “They say” part a person does not know that part of what is said here is by someone other than God.
+Although Most of the Alexandrian translations do not go so far as to put “The Lord says” at the first of verse one, they infer that it is the Lord commanding, because of “the Lord says” at the end of the verse.
+By removing “They say” from the first of the verse that would let someone know that part of what is said here is by someone other than God.

-Then one more thing here the Alexandrian translations change “married” meaning (still husband to), and meaning something more in line with marriage that this passage is talking about.
+Then one more thing here the Alexandrian translations change “married” meaning (husband), and meaning something more in line with marriage that this passage is talking about.
 But, They change it to “master” A word having a much wider meaning and less to do with marriage.
-And even though he divorced Israel in verse 8 (Even in all the Alexandrian translations) Then in verse 14 he says he is married to Israel but you can’t see that with the Alexandrian translations changing “married” to “master”
+And even though he divorced Israel in verse 8 (Even in all the Alexandrian translations) Then in verse 14 he says he is husband to Israel but you can’t see that with the Alexandrian translations changing “married” to “master”

 NAB: 7 And I thought, after she has done all this she will return to me.
 But she did not return.
 (A thought) KJV: 7 And I said after she had done all these things, Turn thou unto me.
 But she returned not.
-(2nd time A commandto return)
+(A Command)

 And they do the same thing with Malachi 2: 14-16.
 IS it any wonder people do not know what to believe?